AlfreddGco/xArm-ros-playground/README.md

 Special thanks to my fellow engineer Ricardo Leija for implementing the main setup and codebase for solution_template.py, Mauro Vaquero and Maria Fernanda for helping out with the documentation for the submission of this assignature.
 And special thanks to my girlfriend
-[Cristina Castillo](https://github.com/CrisCastilloM) for sticking with me along this journey, brainstorming, helping me bounce my ideas and debuging with me <3.
+[Cristina Castillo](https://github.com/CrisCastilloM) for sticking with me along this journey, brainstorming, helping me bounce my ideas and debugging with me <3.